llm-workflow-engine/llm-workflow-engine/README.md

 :test_tube: **Flask API**.
 You can use the ChatGPT Wrapper as an API. (experimental)

+## Release Notes - v0.4.1 - 28/02/2023

+ - REVERT BREAKING CHANGE: Asyncio module requirement *removed* from usage of ChatGPT class, it is now a sync wrapper around the async class

 ## Release Notes - v0.4.0 - 27/02/2023

 ### **:fire_engine:Breaking Changes:fire_engine:**